-Ischemic colitis occurs when blood flow to part of the large intestine (colon) is reduced due to narrowed or blocked blood vessels (arteries).
-The diminished blood flow provides insufficient oxygen for the cells in your digestive system.
-It can cause pain and can damage your colon.
-Ischemic colitis can affect any part of the colon, but most people experience pain on the left side of the belly area (abdomen).
+Ischemic colitis occurs when blood flow to part of the large intestine (colon) is reduced, usually due to narrowed or blocked blood vessels (arteries).
+The diminished blood flow doesn't provide enough oxygen for the cells in your digestive system.

-Ischemic colitis is most common among people older than age 60.
-It can be misdiagnosed because it can easily be confused with other digestive problems.
+The condition can be misdiagnosed because it can easily be confused with other digestive problems.
 Ischemic colitis may heal on its own.
-But you may need medication to treat or prevent infection, or surgery if your colon has been damaged.
+But you may need medication to treat ischemic colitis or prevent infection, or you may need surgery if your colon has been damaged.

 - Picco MF (expert opinion).
 Mayo Clinic, Jacksonville, Fla.
-Aug.
-28, 2012.
+July 29, 2015.